 Getting the creative juices flowing is so important in our daily work lives as unfortunately we are often so busy ‘doing’ that there is no room to think and create.
 A colleague of mine recently said “busy-ness is the worst productivity killer”.
 Teams can fall into the trap of thinking that constant activity is good and consequentially long hours = better work.
 We all know that taking time away to reassess and reflect helps you refocus, get back into “flow” and ultimately stop the procrastination.

 The fika culture is a national institution in Sweden and organisations view the time taken away from work as an investment as ultimately it creates more productive and creative employees on their return.

 Days lost to stress and related issues is on the rise

 15.4 million days are lost to stress and related issues each year in the UK, which is a staggering statistic so surely, we need to look to our Scandinavian neighbours for inspiration here?
-Why don’t we all incorporate fika into our working lives and see how we feel?
-I’m game if you are?

 A top tip to fika in Stockholm is to go to Fabrique.
 See you there for a coffee and a cake soon!